MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch3.md

 1. Like step 12 from the previous lesson, in the "prefabs" folder in the project panel, the next step is to drag and drop the "NetworkLobby" prefab in to the hierarchy.

+   TO DO: It will be good if we mention the lesson number like Lesson 2.

 ![Module3Chapter3step1im](images/module3chapter3step1im.PNG)

 2. When you open up the parent prefab, "NetworkLobby," you should see a child prefab, "NetworkRoom."
 With it selected, go into the inspector panel and click "Add Component."
 Search for "PhotonView" and add the component.